-One of the key claims made by the British government is an $\hat{a} \in \mathbb{C}$ Aim to meet the carbon budgets announced today through domestic action alone, and consistent with this, setting a zero limit in the non-traded sector on offsetting through international credits for the first budget period. $\hat{a} \in \bullet$
+One of the key claims made by the British government is an "Aim to meet the carbon budgets announced today through domestic action alone, and consistent with this, setting a zero limit in the non-traded sector on offsetting through international credits for the first budget period.-

 This requires some decoding.
-Although the rhetoric talks of $\hat{a} \in \mathbb{C}$ domestic action, $\hat{a} \in \hat{e}$ the only commitment in this regard refers to the $\hat{a} \in \mathbb{C}$ non-traded sector, $\hat{a} \in \hat{e}$ covering the roughly half of UK carbon emissions which are not included in the EU Emissions Trading Scheme.
+Although the rhetoric talks of "domestic action,- the only commitment in this regard refers to the "non-traded sector,- covering the roughly half of UK carbon emissions which are not included in the EU Emissions Trading Scheme.
 These come from sources that tend to be smaller and harder-to-measure.
-The $\hat{a} \in \mathbb{C}$ first budget period $\hat{a} \in \hat{e}$ runs to 2012, at which point UK emissions should be 22 per cent below than 1990 levels.
-The latest data shows that at the end of 2006 they were already 18 per cent lower $\hat{a} \in \hat{e}$ although not as a result of pro-active policy measures $\hat{a} \in \hat{e}$ and the recession makes this short-term target achievable with room to spare.
+The "first budget period- runs to 2012, at which point UK emissions should be 22 per cent below than 1990 levels.
+The latest data shows that at the end of 2006 they were already 18 per cent lower - although not as a result of pro-active policy measures - and the recession makes this short-term target achievable with room to spare.

-The specific claim about

-"offsetting- made by the Department of Energy and Climate Change (DECC) is actually a positive spin on the findings of its own impact assessment of the EU Climate and Energy Package, which says:
+The specific claim about "offsetting- made by the Department of Energy and Climate Change (DECC) is actually a positive spin on the findings of its own impact assessment of the EU Climate and Energy Package, which says:

 Analysis of the effort required in the non-traded sector ... shows that under the projected emissions scenario modelled there is sufficient negative-cost abatement potential available to meet the anticipated shortfall.
 This suggests that there would be no requirement to use project credits, as sufficient abatement at lower (negative) cost is available.
-Therefore, under this, there would be no need to use project credits, and subsequently no additional cost of constraining their use In other words, the UK government is spinning $\hat{a} \in \mathbb{C}$ are striction on the use of offset credits in non-traded sectors $\hat{a} \in \hat{a}$ as something pro-active, but its own study finds that $\hat{a} \in \hat{c}$ there would be no requirement to use project credits $\hat{a} \in \hat{c}$ anyway.
+Therefore, under this, there would be no need to use project credits, and subsequently no additional cost of constraining their use assessment talks of cost-neutral efficiency savings or those that result in net gains - and it is certainly true that many such possibilities exist (which begs the question: why are business decision makers so sclerotic that they don ́t even take climate change measures that would make them money?)

+In other words, the UK government is spinning "a restriction on the use of offset credits in non-traded sectors- as something pro-active, but its own study finds that "there would be no requirement to use project credits- anyway.